Tools that Truly Help

 - Oils.
 It is shocking how on the direct opposite spectrum of the goodness of palm sugar, we have the palm oil which is terribly bad for you.
 I stay away from any products with palm oil as much as possible.
 This cancer inducing oil can be found in surplus products on the market and is dangerous to the body.
 It usually hides in the ingredient list of a product under vegetable oil.
 When buying or shopping look for products made with sunflower oil or olive oil or a mix of both but it’s best to steer clear of palm oil.
 Retailers are taking heed to this world-wide concern and I’ve seen many products on the market with the sign in bold writing Senza Olio di Palma which literally means Without Palm Oil.
 Look for similar signs when shopping.
 The Oils I do keep however are Olive Oil both regular and extra virgin.
 Good and healthy, extra virgin is great to flavour food most commonly when the oil is ingested without being cooked, like on salads, cheese, bread, pickles, pestos, and over cooked rice etc. Regular olive oil can be used to sauté, to pan fry, for meat rubs and marinades and most cooked dishes.
 Great for making confits as well as flavoured oils.
 Sunflower oil.
 Sunflower is a neutral oil meaning that it has no intense flavour and perfect for Indian cooking as well as deep-frying.
 A blend of olive and oil and Sunflower oil works well for pickling.
 Sesame oil.
 This is pricey and must be used delicately as it has quite an intense flavour.
 It is great to add nuttiness to various Asian dishes, sauces and dips.
 It is also good to flavour Asian style vegetables as well as rice.
 Any other oil you might want, to flavour your dishes can be made simply and easily with olive oil for all your flavoured oils such as garlic, lemon, rosemary, tarragon etc.

 - Salt.
 My best advice is to steer clear of anything called Table Salt.
 Table salt is a man-made salt full of chemical by-products that are highly dangerous to the body.
 When buying fine salt always look for Sea Salt which of course is a natural salt.
 Sea salt is common in the rough variety and is excellent for most dishes but fine salt is equally important so if you can’t find sea salt in the fine variety I suggest you buy a packet of rough sea salt and pass it through a coffee grinder to refine it.
-You may then store it in an air tight container free from moisture.
+Himalayan salt, also known as pink salt has grown vastly popular in the culinary industry.
+The beauty of pink salt is that this particular salt comes packaged in a variety of versatile forms.
+You may often find salt slabs made from pink salt, these salt slabs can be heated and meat and vegetables cook on top and while being seasoned at the same time.
+It may also be used as a serving platter for various finger food including sushi.
+It can be acquired by way of a pestle and mortar, so that herbs and spices can be seasoned simultaneously while being ground.

 - Whole Grains.
 Rice is such a wholesome, satisfying food source that you would be hard pressed not to find a few jars of various types in my home.
 I’m fond of seeking rice as my ultimate comfort food.
 Probably because of my Indian background, like they say old habits die-hard, rice was a staple growing up.
 My favourite rice to keep is long grain.
 It’s the type I cook the most, but other variations that are good to have is a 2 kg bag of Jasmine Rice that compliment various Thai curries beautifully with its unmistakable fragrance.
 Basmati Rice for traditional Indian dishes for those authentic Indian evenings.
 Risotto Rice is always handy to have on hand for those cold days when all you want is something rich and warm and nourishing.
 I also keep a small jar of white rice for rice puddings and sweets but it’s not imperative that you keep this unless specified.
 A packet of pearl barley.
 I use barley to bulk up salads when unexpected guests arrive, they are also good for keeping you regular.
 Most people don’t particularly enjoy it but that’s probably because they have not paired it well.
 What it needs is complimentary ingredients that have just the right amount of saltiness and tang.
 The saltiness of Parmigiano is just perfect for cooked pearl barley.
 Try making a salad with some green leaves, cooked barley, shavings of Parmesan and a few pickled sun-dried tomatoes, topped with a basic vinaigrette of balsamic and extra virgin olive oil.
 The textures and flavours of these basic ingredients thrown together in a big dish, makes an amazing lunchtime snack or dinner accompaniment.
 Most of the very basic and cheap ingredients are the ones that people tend to steer away from, but I find that it’s these very ingredients that are the ultimate comfort.